 An ambulatory phlebectomy procedure usually takes an hour or less.
 Stitches aren’t needed, and once the targeted veins have been removed, your leg is wrapped in a compression bandage.
 You need to wear compression stockings for a week or more after the procedure is complete to help prevent the development of new varicose veins.

 Avoid heavy lifting or strenuous activity for several days after the procedure, as recommended by your doctor.
 There’s a small chance of temporary side effects after surgery, but you can avoid significant bruising, inflammation, numbness or changes in skin color by relying on a vein specialist with extensive experience and training.
 Let Dr. Gorelik know right away if you have symptoms at the incision site that concern you, but serious side effects are rare.

-Ambulatory phlebectomy improves the appearance of your skin after you’ve had this treatment.
+Ambulatory phlebectomy for varicose veins improves the appearance of your skin after you’ve had this treatment.
 Clearer skin can raise your self-esteem if you’ve been feeling self-conscious about the unsightly appearance of your veins.
 The final results typically take a few weeks to appear.

 If you have varicose veins and are troubled by the way they look or feel, have them evaluated by an expert in the field.
 Dr. Dmitry Gorelik can determine if ambulatory phlebectomy is right for you.
-Contact the Varicose Vein Center of New York City — with locations in Parsippany, Old Bridge and Sayreville — for an appointment and evaluation.
+Do not waste your time on searching for “the best quality phlebotomy near me” and contact the Varicose Vein Center of New York City — with locations in Parsippany, Old Bridge and Sayreville — for an appointment and evaluation.

 Call for an appointment today!212.400.3966